Finding Your Optimal Mileage and Number of Days per Week to Run

 So, how can one offer advice without knowing your specific situation?
 Provide you with the information you need to make the best decision for your circumstance.

 In this article, we’ll look at two of the most popular and frequent questions runners ask that don’t have a specific answer: “How many miles per week should I be running” and “how many days per week is optimal”.

 What is the optimal number of miles per week

 Most runners assume that running more miles per week is always better.
 But, rarely is the answer so simple.
-Yes, more miles will build your aerobic system faster and stronger, but if it comes at the expense of injury or overtraining, then it’s certainly not the best solution for you.
+Yes, more miles will build your aerobic system faster and stronger, but if it comes at the expense of injury or overtraining (are you on the verge?), then it’s certainly not the best solution for you.

 More specifically, there is no definitive mileage to performance correlation.